mozilla/uniffi-rs/docs/adr/0004-only-threadsafe-interfaces.md

 interfaces" - possibly leading to the impression that there is such a thing as non-threadsafe interfaces and confusion about exactly what the attribute means.

-However, the entire concept of non-threadsafe interfaces is a mismomer - everything wrapped by uniffi is thread-safe - the only question is who manages this thread-safety.
+However, the entire concept of non-threadsafe interfaces is a misconception - the Rust compiler insists that everything wrapped by uniffi is thread-safe - the only question is who manages this thread-safety.
 Interfaces which are not marked as thread-safe cause uniffi to wrap the interface in a mutex which is hidden in the generated code and therefore not obvious to the casual reader.

 The [Threadsafe] marker acts as a way for the component author to opt out of the overhead and blocking behaviour of this mutex, at the cost of opting in to